Corporal: By country

-Argentina

-NCOs in the Argentine Armed Forces are divided into junior and senior NCOs, with three and four ranks, respectively.
-The three junior ranks are called "corporal" (cabo) in both the Navy and the Air Force, while in the Army the third rank is called "sergeant" (sargento).

-National Gendarmerie and Coast Guard junior NCOs ranks are similar to those in the Army and Navy, respectively.

 Australia

 Corporal is the second lowest of the non-commissioned officer ranks in the Australian Army, falling between lance-corporal and sergeant.
 A corporal is usually appointed as a section commander, and is in charge of 7–14 soldiers of private rank.
 They are assisted by a second-in-command, usually a lance-corporal or senior private.
 A Corporal within Artillery is known as a bombardier.
 Corporal is also a rank of the Royal Australian Air Force, being equal to both the Australian Army and Royal Air Force rank of corporal.

-Bangladesh

-Corporal is a non-commissioned officer rank in the Bangladesh Army, falling between lance-corporal and sergeant, and in the Bangladesh Air Force, falling between leading aircraftman and sergeant.

 Belgium

 The branches of the Belgian Armed Forces use three ranks of corporal: corporal (korporaal, caporal), master corporal (korporaal-chef, caporal-chef) and 1st master corporal (1ste korporaal-chef, 1e caporal-chef).
 Corporal is equivalent to NATO Rank Code OR-3, whereas master corporal and 1st master corporal are equivalent to OR-4.
 The rank immediately below corporal is 1st private and the rank directly above 1st master corporal is sergeant.

 Units with a cavalry, artillery or Logistic Corps (Transport unit) tradition replace Corporal by "Brigadier".

 The equivalent of these ranks in the Naval Component are quartermaster, chief quartermaster and 1st chief quartermaster.